-In this paper, we propose a novel Transformer-based network for depth estimation from focal stacks, which is referred to as FocDepthFormer in Figure \ref{fig:model_arch}. \dg{The core component of FocDepthFormer is a module of \emph{Transformer with LSTM}, which consists of a Transformer encoder \cite{dosovitskiy2020image}, an LSTM-based recurrent module \cite{hochreiter1997long} applied to the latent tokens, and a CNN decoder.} \dgi{The Transformer and LSTM are used to separately model the spatial and stack information.} \dg{Different from the CNNs \cite{yang2022deep} restricted to local representation, the Transformer encoder captures the visual features by a larger receptive field.
-The self-attention mechanism in vision Transformer (ViT) \cite{dosovitskiy2020image} empowers the \emph{cross reference} among the non-local patterns, allowing the Transformer encoder to capture more informative features to represent the sharpness and blur characteristics. \dgi{Considering that the focal stacks may have arbitrary and unknown numbers of images, we use the LSTM in latent feature space to fuse the focusing information in the whole stack for depth prediction.
-It differs from the existing focal stack depth estimation methods \cite{yang2022deep,wang2021bridging,maximov2020focus}, and the monocular depth estimation methods based on CNNs or Transformers \cite{agarwal2022depthformer, ranftl2021vision}, which only focus on handling the input with a constant number of images.
-Specifically, we fuse the activated token features via the recurrent LSTM module after the Transformer encoder in a compact way.
-The design enables the proposed model to handle arbitrary lengths of focal stacks with a pre-defined order in training and testing, with higher flexibility in practice.} Before feeding the input into the Transformer, we apply an early-stage convolutional encoder with multi-scale kernels \cite{xiao2021early} to directly capture the low-level focus/defocus features at multi-scale.
-Considering the limited focal stack data available, our model can further leverage monocular depth estimation datasets to pre-train the visual feature representation of FocDepthFormer, thanks to the flexibility of taking varying number of input images from the recurrent module LSTM.} The main contributions of this work can be summarized as, \begin{itemize}[topsep=-0.1cm, itemsep=-0.04cm] \item \dg{We propose a novel Transformer-based network model for depth estimation from focal stack images.
-It uses a vision Transformer encoder with self-attention to capture the non-local spatial visual features for representing the sharpness and blur patterns.
-An LSTM-based recurrent module is used to integrate the stack features, enabling the model to handle an arbitrary number of input images.
-Relying on this structure, we can pre-train the model with a monocular depth estimation dataset flexibly, to alleviate the demands for focal stack data, which is limited and costly to collect.}
+In this paper, we introduce FocDepthFormer, a novel network for depth estimation from focal stacks that combines LSTM and Transformer architectures.
+The core component is a module consisting of a Transformer encoder \cite{dosovitskiy2020image}, an LSTM-based recurrent module \cite{hochreiter1997long} applied to latent tokens, and a CNN decoder.
+The Transformer and LSTM models process spatial and stack information separately.
+Unlike CNNs, which are restricted to local representation, the Transformer encoder captures visual features with a larger receptive field.
+Given that focal stacks may have arbitrary and unknown numbers of images, we use the LSTM in the latent feature space to fuse focusing information across the stack for depth prediction.
+This approach differs from existing focal stack depth estimation methods \cite{yang2022deep,wang2021bridging,maximov2020focus} and monocular depth estimation methods based on CNNs or Transformers \cite{agarwal2022depthformer}, which typically handle inputs with a fixed number of images.
+Specifically, we compactly fuse activated token features via the recurrent LSTM module after the Transformer encoder, enabling the model to handle focal stacks of arbitrary lengths during both training and testing, thereby providing greater flexibility.
+Before inputting data into the Transformer, we employ an early-stage convolutional encoder with multi-scale kernels \cite{xiao2021early} to capture low-level focus/defocus features across different scales.
+Considering the limited availability of focal stack data, our model enhances its representation of scene features through pre-training on monocular depth estimation datasets.
+Meanwhile, the recurrent LSTM module facilitates the model's ability to accommodate varying numbers of input images in focal stack.